Kalyber/Local-Kalyber/wp-content/plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 4.9.5 =
+* JetPack integration
+* Fix: disabling of integrations not working properly after theme support was added.
+* Fix: short code for custom consent area not activating due to changes in the jquery events props samu-d.

 = 4.9.4 =
 * Fix: when configured with accept/deny, accept on blocked content container not working